OOP Pillars: Inheritance, Polymorphism & Encapsulation

 Forgetting super().__init__

-If a child class defines its own __init__, it DOES NOT automatically call the
+If a child class defines its own __init__, it does not automatically call the parent constructor.
+You must call it manually or inherited attributes may not exist.

 Graded Tasks